waleedahmed0710/makeitwave.com/docs/data/docs/software/distributors/source/appendix-b.rst

 The Distributor is expected to assemble the parts to produce a product and then post to the End-User.
 The Distributor will also be required to quality check the product and print and enclose the documentation.

-Here is a parts list for the HSPA+ Wave Home Hotspot:  https://makeitwave.com/store/product-detailed-info/3G.html The 4G/LTE and 5G/mmWave each have seperate parts lists.
+The 4G/LTE, 5G/mmWave and LEO Satellite each have seperate parts lists.